rps/livemuni/README.md

 Tech Stack
 -----------

-Livemuni requires a number of open source projects to work properly:
+LiveMuni requires a number of open source projects to work properly:

 * [D3] - Data binding and visualization
 * [node.js] - Evented I/O for the backend